plger/scDblFinder/README.md

 ```r
 BiocManager::install("plger/scDblFinder")
 ```
+The latest version will not be compatible with older Bioconductor versions.

+Note that, when not installing from git, Bioconductor does not install the latest version of packages, but (to ensure compatibility between packages) installs the version tied to your Bioconductor version.
+To ensure the best results, install the latest Bioconductor release.
+We recommend to avoid using scDblFinder from versions prior to Bioconductor 3.14, which give suboptimal results, and scATAC users will need scDblFinder version 1.13.2 or above.

+### Basic usage

 Given an object `sce` of class `SingleCellExperiment` (which does not contain any empty drops, but hasn't been further filtered), you can launch the doublet detection with: